-That's good.
-That's good.
-That's a great framework to think about this approaching eCommerce sites.
+That’s good.
+It’s a great framework to think about this approaching eCommerce sites.
 Okay.
 I want to go and ask because of your wealth of experience around eCommerce, particularly WooCommerce.
 What are some hot grow or indoor growing niches in eCommerce is broad term.
-You know, I remember when we started first building the project, somebody would come in with this request, he thought you never think, okay, you want to sell a mug you want to do you want that shipped with this particular the all of the combinations and stuff that but that just illustrates, there's so much wide frontier out here.
-What are some niche areas under this broad thing called eCommerce you're seeing that are potential opportunities for WooCommerce, site builders and developers.
+You know, I remember when we started first building the project, somebody would come in with this request, he thought you never think, okay, you want to sell a mug you want to do you want that shipped with this particular the all of the combinations and stuff that but that just illustrates, there’s so much wide frontier out here.
+What are some niche areas under this broad thing called eCommerce you’re seeing that are potential opportunities for WooCommerce, site builders and developers.

 Patrick Rauland 40:33

 Yeah, so I like to think about eCommerce business models, I think is probably a way to think about this.
 And so there’s, and they go from like, really simple to really complex.
 So on the on the really simple side is like drop shipping, that’s where you don’t hold any inventory.
 And anytime an order comes into your store, you actually order it through another store, and they send it directly to the customer.
 So you’re basically a really good marketer when you’re drunk.
 But it’s a really, it’s a really good easy way to start an eCommerce because you don’t have to go to the post office, and you don’t have to pay the same taxes everyone else pays, it’s a little bit easier to do with drop shipping.
 Then there’s like reselling, and that’s what a lot of like, so if you’re, you know, I have my board game here.

 Patrick Rauland 41:13